rsoiffer/Forge-of-Power/character-creation-short.md

 * Calculate your Mana stat.
 This is usually equal to 4 + 2 * Caster Level.
 * Calculate your Mana Limit stat.
 This is equal to 1 + half Caster Level.
 * Note when you replenish your mana.
 This is usually when you complete an 8-hour rest.
-* Read your mystic origin's special feature.
+* Read your mystic origin's special ability.

 ## Pick your Equipment

 Your equipment is all the items you own.
 For adventuers, your most important equipment is the apparel you wear as protection and the weapons you wield in combat.
-* Start with 10gp for each character level.
-Note that I haven't written prices yet, so feel free to treat all items as free.
+* Start with 10gp for each character level. *I haven't written prices yet, so pretend all items are free.*
 * Buy your [apparel](equipment.html#apparel).
-To maximize your Defense, you may want to pick apparel that corresponds to your highest attribute.
+To maximize your Defense stat, you may want to buy apparel that corresponds to your highest attribute.
 * Buy your [weapons](equipment.html#weapons).
 If you have a combat feat for a weapon, you may want to buy that weapon.
 * Buy any miscellaneous items you want.